Legal socialization: Approaches

-According to Chantal Kourilsky - Augeven, phenomena of individuals' socialisation have been developed in three disciplines: psychology, anthropology and sociology.
+According to Chantal Kourilsky-Augeven, phenomena of individuals' socialization have been developed in three disciplines: psychology, anthropology and sociology.
 Psychologists, who study at the level of the individual, emphasize the construction of the personality or identity of the subject.
-Anthropologists start with a specific culture, considered as an entity formed by a group of people who share "ways of thinking, feeling and acting", values and behavioural norms.
-These common values and norms are then internalised by new generations and ensure the cohesion and continuance of the community.
-Like anthropologists, sociologists view the object of study from the perspective of society as a whole, but perceive socialisation more strongly in terms of the transmission of behavioural norms and models by persons and institutions.
-They tend to assign to them, for functional purposes, the role of socialisation agents.
-Socialisation of subjects is also considered in terms of learning of social roles or attainment of social skills.
+Anthropologists start with a specific culture, considered as an entity formed by a group of people who share "ways of thinking, feeling and acting", values and behavioral norms.
+These common values and norms are then internalized by new generations and ensure the cohesion and continuance of the community.
+Like anthropologists, sociologists view the object of study from the perspective of society as a whole, but perceive socialization more strongly in terms of the transmission of behavioral norms and models by persons and institutions.
+They tend to assign to them, for functional purposes, the role of socialization agents.
+Socialization of subjects is also considered in terms of learning of social roles or attainment of social skills.

 These three approaches tend to combine into two schools of thought.
 The first gives pre-eminence to the subject's viewpoint, but can only consider its development in relation to the interactions with the culture and society in which he is immersed.
 The second gives pre-eminence to society or culture as a whole, but can only apprehend subjects' modalities of adaptation or participation in this society by looking at modalities of individual development.